Are you interested in taking Facebook Live to the next level?

 Magewell USB Capture HDMI

-I bought the magewell so that I could use it for live streaming, screencasting, and to shoot live events.
-I could live stream talks that I do and I can use it for wedding that I shoot, since that’s what I do for a living until I can live comfortably doing this.
+I can live stream talks that I do and I can use it for weddings that I shoot, since that’s what I do for a living until I can live comfortably doing this.
 By the way, if you’re curious about my photography and videography company you can check out my site RemyKphotography.com.

 Getting better video quality is only half of the benefit of using this method.
 You can also improve your audio quality too with a good mic.
 The Magewell may not be the best solution for audio quality, but it gets the job done.
 If your camera gives you the option for an XLR input you will have a lot of other options that simply aren’t available on phones or laptops.
 For example, you could wear a wireless lav mic and walk around while streaming live, as oppose to being stuck in the same spot.